 Through an analysis and evaluation of each assessment item, we confirmed that the Company Board of Directors is sufficiently effective.
-Furthermore, in response to issues identified during the previous fiscal year, we held discussion sessions with outside directors to promote further information sharing.
-We also increased the number of outside directors and reevaluated the number of directors to promote more active deliberations.
+Furthermore, in response to issues identified during the previous fiscal year, we provided preliminary explanations to both outside directors and outside Audit & Supervisory Board Members to increase opportunities for information sharing and to promote more active deliberations.
+We also increased the number of outside directors by one, resulting in outside directors representing one-third of the Board of Directors.
 We will reference the perspective gained through this efficacy evaluation as we continue working to improve the functionality of the Board of Directors.